Before you apply for a start-up loan and grant

 These loans have a 10-year term

-Start-up loans for first-time buyers are not supposed to compete with mortgages offered by private-sector banks.
+Start-up loans for first-time buyers are not supposed to compete with mortgages offered by commercial banks.
 Therefore, you can only keep your loan with the municipality for 10 years.

 How your monthly payments are calculated